 In 2015, Masisizane capitalized Matatiele Grainco for the amount of R5.6 million, enabling the co-op to acquire machinery for mechanized services.
 One year later, the Department of Rural Development and Land Reform partnered with the Masisizane Fund and Matatiele Grainco by providing grant funding to assist in scaling up the investment.

 These funds were used to purchase additional tractors, trucks and farm implements.
-By clustering these small-scale farmers together, Masisizane has enabled them to benefit from economies of scale, thereby stimulating value chain financing, agro-processing, and leveraged partnerships.
+By clustering these small-scale farmers together, Masisizane has enabled them to benefit from economies of scale, thereby stimulating value chain financing, agribusiness, and leveraged partnerships.

 At Masisizane we measure our success against four key pillars: